 Heating and cooling our homes and businesses costs £2.6 billion a year and accounts for approximately half of Scotland's greenhouse gas emissions.

 Challenging weather, poor energy efficiency in the home and reduced heating options (especially in rural areas) as well as high energy prices can make fuel bills unaffordable, resulting in fuel poverty.

 Energy efficiency has been designated a national priority.
-It is key to meeting our ambitious climate change targets and to tackling fuel poverty.
+It is key to meeting our ambitious climate change and fuel poverty targets.

-- introducing new measures to address fuel poverty
+- driving forward strategic actions to address fuel poverty

 - helping householders make energy-saving home improvements